Appalachian Ohio Broadband Availability

 The image on the left shows the FCC form 477 data, this is the data that is being used to determine the level of funding necessary to address the digital divide.
 The image on the right illustrates a truer picture of the region, based on independent consumer tests.

-THE METHOD BEHIND THE MAPPING
+THE METHOD BEHIND OUR MAPS

 This project was funded in part by the I’m a Child of Appalachia Fund of the Foundation for Appalachian Ohio through the Buckeye Hills Foundation.